← Reference Deep-Dives Reference Deep-Dive · 11 min read

 What Is Enrollment Management in Higher Education?

-Enrollment management operates across the full student lifecycle, but its strategic value concentrates in five areas.
+Enrollment management operates across the full student lifecycle, but its strategic value concentrates in five areas that have to function as a coordinated system.

 Admissions and yield management focuses on converting admitted students into enrolled students.
 Yield rates have declined across most institutional segments as students apply to more schools and hold more acceptances simultaneously.
 The yield challenge is fundamentally a research problem: institutions need to understand what drives the deposit decision for different student segments, and that understanding requires qualitative depth that application data alone cannot provide.